 - What is the physical activity level of this tour?

 Some challenging desert hikes and bike rides are offered during this trip.
 Days may be very hot and certainly very dry.
 Proper fitness and attention to hydration are necessary to enjoy this trip.

-We will spend 9 nights in lovely hotels or luxury tented lodging with private facilities.
+- We will spend our nights in lovely hotels or luxury lodges with private facilities.
 We will spend two nights sleeping under the stars on comfortably appointed cots.
 Bathroom and shower facilities will be available at our campsites.

 Because these requirements can change, please consult their website for the most up-to-date travel information for Namibia.
 If you are not an American citizen, please confirm your travel requirements with the Namibian embassy in your country.